IELTS Essay Sample 1128 - How could computers be considered a hindrance?

 Sample Answer 1:

-Computers are extensively used these days both in personal and corporate needs.
-This including banks, hospital, schools, research labs, retail shops, space stations, personal use and so on.
-People have different views about the benefits and drawbacks of computers.
-But I would like to examine how could computers be considered an impediment followed by a reasonable conclusion.
+Computers are extensively used these days almost everywhere.
+This includes banks, offices, hospitals, homes, schools, research labs, retail shops, space stations and so on.
+People have different views about the benefits and drawbacks of computers while this essay examines how could computers be considered an impediment.

-In addition to this, the national security of any country could be compromised due to the over-reliance on computers.
-For instance, “Garry McKinnon” who was accused in March 2002 perpetrating the biggest military computer hack of all time, hacked the server of “The Pentagon” and learned about the secret of defense department of the USA.
-Finally, with the use of computers and the Internet, interaction with family and friends has become less personal these days than it used to be.
+Besides, hacking, spamming, and computer viruses are very common these days which can lead to fraud, data breaching and monetary loss.
+When someone's bank account, email, and blog are compromised, it can lead to disaster.
+Furthermore, online perpetrators can pretend to be someone that they are not and trap people to take unfair advantages.
+In addition to that, the national security of any country could be compromised due to the over-reliance on computers.
+For instance, “Garry McKinnon” who was accused in March 2002 of perpetrating one of the biggest military computer hacks of all time, hacked the server of “The Pentagon” and learned about the secret of the country's defence.

 Sample Answer 2:

-Many believe that computer technology has immensely helped the human race to progress, but others are convinced that it has more drawbacks than benefits.
-This essay examines how could computers be deemed an impediment.
+Many people believe that computer technology has immensely helped the human race to progress, but others opine that it has more drawbacks than benefits.
+This essay examines how could computers be deemed an obstruction rather than a blessing.

-Many people are addicted to computers and the Internet and they have no social and personal life.
+Many people are addicted to computer and Internet technology.
+They have no social and personal life as their screen time is unbelievably high.
 Without a computer, many people believe that they cannot work or continue their study.
-For example, some people who work in the blue collar environment cannot work when the Intenet connection is interrupted.
+This dependency makes them less creative and more inert.
+For example, some people who work in modern offices cannot work when the Internet connection is interrupted.
 This over-reliance could bring catastrophic results, especially in sensitive sectors.
-A simple mistake in an atomic energy research centre can destroy million of lives.
+A simple mistake in an atomic energy research centre can destroy millions of lives.

-Moreover, it is undeniable that overuse of computers has health hazards.
-One of the examples is the solar radiation from the computer screen, which damages our eyesight.
-It has been reported that the number of people who wear glasses has increased significantly since the invention of computer technology.
-Computers have negative effects on the way people socialise and interact with each other.
-With the invention of portable computers, tablets and smartphones, people remain busy with their own devices.
-They use the Internet all day long in their room and scarcely take part in outdoor activities.
+Moreover, it is undeniable that the overuse of computers has health hazards.
+One of the examples is the radiation from the computer screen, which damages our eyesight and cause headache.
+It has been reported that the number of people who wear glasses has increased significantly since the invention of computers.
+Besides, this device has negative effects on the way people socialise and interact with each other.
+With the invention of portable computers, tablets and smartphones, people remain busy with their devices rather than having face-to-face conversations or social interactions.
+They stay indoors and scarcely take part in outdoor activities.
 Consequently, people's overall health condition is deteriorating and their social relationship is becoming fragile.

 [Written by - Darwin Lesmana]